Version 13.34

 Persons contracted by a foreign company and giving services to the company’s Maltese subsidiary, and persons who directly or indirectly will be providing services to Malta based companies or individuals are ineligible for the Nomad Residence Permit.

 Main Applicants (MAs) in all of the above employment statuses must prove they have a guaranteed source of income, as per applicable thresholds, for a minimum period of 5 months (cumulative) from the day of application.
 The Agency reserves the right to request documentation showing such income.
 In any case, all submissions will be reviewed on a case-by-case basis and on their own merits.
+Applicants must have a minimum gross yearly income of €42,000.
+Applicants who submitted their application prior to 1st April 2024 will still retain the same annual gross income requirement of €32,400.
+Other eligibility criteria include a:- valid travel document;

 - valid property rental/purchase agreement covering the whole duration of the permit upon approval of application; and a